Blanquism: Vladimir Lenin

-Rosa Luxemburg and Eduard Bernstein have criticised Vladimir Lenin that his conception of revolution was elitist and essentially Blanquist.
+Rosa Luxemburg and Eduard Bernstein have criticised Vladimir Lenin on the grounds that his conception of revolution was elitist and essentially Blanquist.
 For instance, as part of a longer section on Blanquism in her Organizational Questions of the Russian Social Democracy (later published as Leninism or Marxism?), Luxemburg writes:

 For Lenin, the difference between the Social Democracy and Blanquism is reduced to the observation that in place of a handful of conspirators we have a class-conscious proletariat.
 He forgets that this difference implies a complete revision of our ideas on organization and, therefore, an entirely different conception of centralism and the relations existing between the party and the struggle itself.
 Blanquism did not count on the direct action of the working class.
 It, therefore, did not need to organize the people for the revolution.
 The people were expected to play their part only at the moment of revolution.
 Preparation for the revolution concerned only the little group of revolutionists armed for the coup.
 Indeed, to assure the success of the revolutionary conspiracy, it was considered wiser to keep the mass at some distance from the conspirators.

-By "social democracy", Luxemburg has in mind the original use of the term derived from Marx and synonymous with "socialism"; she conceived of the social democratic party as a mass based organisation of working class struggle.
+By "social democracy", Luxemburg has in mind the original use of the term derived from Marx and synonymous with "socialism"; she conceived of the social democratic party as a mass-based organisation of working class struggle.
 However, Lenin dismissed as meaningless rhetoric the conflation of Blanquism with Bolshevism:

 The bourgeoisie wants, by using the bogy of “Blanquism”, to belittle, discredit and slander the people’s struggle for power.
 The bourgeoisie stands to gain if the proletarians and peasants fight only for concessions from the old regime.
 The Right Social-Democrats use the word “Blanquism” merely as a rhetorical device in their polemics.
 The bourgeoisie converts this word into a weapon against the proletariat: “Workers, be reasonable!
 Fight for the extension of the powers of the Cadet Duma!
 Pull the chestnuts out of the fire for the bourgeoisie, but don't dare to think of such madness, anarchism, Blanquism, as fighting for complete power for the people!"

 Lenin himself denied any accusations of Blanquism in The State and Revolution (1917) and accused Bernstein of "opportunism".